feixue94/sfd2/README.md

 ## Pretrained weights

-Pretrained weights for SFD2 can be downloaded [here](https://drive.google.com/file/d/1N4j7PkZoy2CkWhS7u6dFzMIoai3ShG9p/view?usp=sharing).
+Pretrained weight of SFD2 is in the `weights` directory.
 If you want to retrain the model, please also download the weights of [ConvXt](https://github.com/facebookresearch/ConvNeXt) and [SuperPoint](https://github.com/magicleap/SuperPointPretrainedNetwork) from [here](https://drive.google.com/file/d/1N4j7PkZoy2CkWhS7u6dFzMIoai3ShG9p/view?usp=sharing) and put them nto the `weights` directory.

 ## Localization results